Jack Charlesworth (trade unionist)

 John James Charlesworth (30 January 1900 – 9 February 1993) was a British trade union leader.

 Born in Basford, Nottingham, Charlesworth left school when he was thirteen, to become an apprentice hosiery trimmer.
 Within his first year of work, he took part in a lengthy strike, and as a result, was allowed to join the Basford and District Hosiery Trimmers' and Finishers' Society, despite being under the usual age for admission.

 Charlesworth was conscripted in 1918, serving in the Staffordshire Regiment.
 The war was over before he completed training, but he nonetheless served until 1921.
 He then returned to his trade in Nottingham, to find high unemployment, and these two experiences led him to become a socialist.

 In 1921, Charlesworth's union merged into the new Nottingham and District Hosiery Finishers' Association (NHFA), in which he became increasingly active.
 He also joined the Independent Labour Party, and was soon appointed as joint secretary of its Nottingham branch.
 He was elected to the executive of the NHFA in 1930, as vice president in 1933, and then president in 1934.
 He also represented the union to the National Federation of Hosiery Dyers and Finishers, and on the Nottingham and District Trades Council.

-Charlesworth joined the Communist Party of Great Britain in 1930, and although he did not keep this a secret, it did not initially impeded his trade unionism.
+Charlesworth joined the Communist Party of Great Britain in 1930, and although he did not keep this a secret, it did not initially impede his trade unionism.
 In 1940, he was removed from the trades council's executive for his support for the People's Convention, but with the backing of the NHFA was soon reinstated, becoming president of the trades council in 1941 and 1942, then assistant secretary from 1943.